Explore Mount Vernon

 He also planted seeds of the brightly colored tropical "flower fence," pride-of-Barbados (Caesalpina pulcherrima), "used in the West Indies ... as an inclosure to Gardens."
 Washington, like all intrepid, truly interested gardeners, had a real affinity for plants that were too tender for his climate.
-But in his case, we can legitimately wonder whether he was also pushed by a beautifully colored memory of his one trip out of the country, to Barbados with his dying brother, Lawrence, in 1751. " ... the beautiful prospects which on every side presented to our view The fields of Cain, Corn, Fruit Trees &ca. in a delightful Green," was how he had described it in his diary at nineteen.
+Washington might also have been remembering his trip to Barbados with his half-brother, Lawrence, in 1751 " ... the beautiful prospects which on every side presented to our view The fields of Cain, Corn, Fruit Trees &ca. in a delightful Green."

 Foreign governments, friends, admirers, and even strangers supplied him with a steady stream of seeds, slips, bulbs, and cuttings from all over the world.
 Andre Michaux, botanist to King Louis XVI of France, sent seeds and plants of the pyramidal cypress and other evergreens.
 William Washington, a relative living in South Carolina, sent southern magnolia that adapted beautifully to Mount Vernon.